-POL 102 American Government and Politics 5 (55/0)
+POLS& 202 American Government 5 (55/0)

 From the constitutional convention in Philadelphia (1788) to the most recent presidential elections, this course explores American politics and governmental functions.
-The focus is on the interaction and structure of the executive, legislative, and judicial branches of national government.
+The focus is on the interaction and structure of the executive, legislative, and judicial branches of the national government.
 SS

-POL 103 International Politics 5 (55/0)
+POLS& 203 International Relations 5 (55/0)

 An introduction to American foreign policy and global relations, including historical backgrounds, current struggles, and move toward globalization in Post Cold War world.
-SS
+(Formerly POL 103) SS